 The PharmD curriculum consists of required coursework and specialized elective opportunities integrated with progressive patient-centered practice experiences.
 It is capped by a 9-month experiential program.

 This program in pharmacy leads to licensure in any state provided that the graduate passes and obtains licensure in the state requested.

 Professional students may select approved elective courses to enhance their educational program through specialized courses and experiences.
-The curriculum contains courses in the following areas:

 Pharmacists use a patient-centered approach in collaboration with other providers on the health care team to optimize patient health and medication outcomes.
 An essential first step is the establishment of a patient–pharmacist relationship that supports engagement and effective communication with patients, families, and caregivers throughout the process.

 In addition, at the core of the process, pharmacists continually collaborate, document, and communicate with physicians, other pharmacists, and other health care professionals in the provision of safe, effective, and coordinated care.
 This process is enhanced through the use of interoperable information technology systems that facilitate efficient and effective communication among all individuals involved in patient care.